meddy42/consolidation_project/README.md

 - Good luck playing!

 How to play:
-- Players will imput a letter or a phrase
+- Players will input a letter or a phrase
-- The code will tell them if the imput is "correct" or "incorrect"
+- The code will tell them if the input is "correct" or "incorrect"
 - Players will have three atempts to choose the correct sport!